Kate Moss Shows Serious Skin In A Strapless Bikini At The Beach

 Moss sported a black strapless bikini as she enjoyed the French sunshine at the coast with her boyfriend, Count Nikolai Von Bismarck.
 The fun two-piece look was made up of a dark bandeau-style top with a plunging V across the chest to show a little more skin and a pair of matching skimpy bottoms with ties across both hips.

-The mom of one put her long blonde hair up into a bun on the top of her head as she walked along the sand, while also rocking a pair of black cat eye shades and a necklace around her neck.
+The mom of one put her long blonde hair up into a bun on the top of her head as she walked along the sand, while also rocking a pair of black cat-eye shades and a necklace around her neck.
 As well as strolling along the beach, Kate was also photographed wading into the water where she let her long blonde hair flow down as she got a little wet in the blue ocean.

 Me bikini dhe pa makeup; Kate Moss, pushime në St Tropez – https://t.co/ZKxGZohCAV pic.twitter.com/QalgG1qdIN